xavdid/serenity-for-sale/src/faqs.md

 ### How tall/long is the van?
 Can you park it anywhere?

 The van fits in just about any old regular parking space, and is relatively easy to parallel park.
-The clearance makes it hit or miss with low clearances structures like drive-thrus and parking garages.
+The clearance makes it hit-or-miss with low clearances structures like drive-thrus and parking garages.

 - Length: 19’ 8” bumper to bumper
 - Width: 6’ 9” (mirrors in), 8’ 10” (mirrors out)
-- Clearance: 9’ 4” (highest point WeBoost & open MaxxAir)
+- Clearance: 9' 4" (highest point with our WeBoost antenna & open MaxxAir fan)

 We've parked and driven around Chicago, New Orleans, and Los Angeles without issue.